Which Massage Style Should I Choose?

 Is This Massage Right for You?

 If you are unsure which option to book, you do not need to solve it on your own.
-A PhysioWorks massage therapist can discuss your goals, your symptom pattern, and how sensitive or firm you want the treatment to feel.
+A PhysioWorks massage therapist can discuss your goals, symptom pattern, and preferred pressure.
 That helps match the massage style to the person rather than forcing every person into the same format.

 When Massage May Not Be Appropriate